 What is syphilis?

-Syphilis is a sexually transmitted disease caused by bacteria.
-It is one of the four most important sexually transmitted infections (alongside chlamydia, gonorrhea and HIV).
-No need to worry!
-Syphilis can be both treated and prevented through regular testing.
-Before we get to your syphilis home test, here are a few facts about syphilis:
+Syphilis is a sexually transmitted infection (STI) caused by bacteria.
+It's one of the four most common STIs, alongside chlamydia, gonorrhea, and HIV.
+Before we explore your syphilis home test options, here are key facts about syphilis:

-• A syphilis infection also increases the risk of contracting HIV
+• A syphilis infection increases your risk of contracting HIV

 Contagion

-Condoms are often not used here, which facilitates transmission.
+Condoms are often not used during oral sex, making transmission easier.

 • Pregnancy

-During pregnancy, the bacterium can be transmitted to the child in the womb and leads either to the death of the fetus or to severe physical and mental malformations in the child.
-This is why syphilis is routinely tested for during prenatal care.
+During pregnancy, the bacteria can transmit to the unborn child, potentially causing fetal death or severe physical and mental disabilities.
+This is why routine syphilis testing is part of prenatal care.

 Syphilis symptoms

-In general, however, syphilis infection usually progresses in 3 stages.
-The special thing is that the transitions between the stages are often completely symptom-free.
+Syphilis typically progresses through 3 distinct stages.
+Importantly, the periods between stages are often completely symptom-free.

 Stage 1